aspose-email/Aspose.Email-for-.NET/README.md

   <tr><td>Verify Email Address</td><td>This example shows how to validate an email address using Aspose.Email component.</td></tr>
   <tr><td>Create or Update Tasks with iCalender</td><td>This example demonstrates the ability of Aspose.Email for .NET to create and update tasks using iCalander</td></tr>
 </table>

-###Data

-Input Email Message Files - Some examples require message files as input.
-User can specify any supported format(Msg, Eml and Mht) file by browsing the disk.

-###Output

-All examples will output the result to client machine through browser.
-Its upto the user to save the output or open it directly.

-###Help Material

-For further details on setting up the examples and any requirements refer to the readme.txt found in the root of the repository.

-##Download the examples

-Please [download the Aspose.Email for .NET examples](https://github.com/asposeemail/Aspose_Email_NET/downloads) to try at your end.

-##How to use the examples?

-This package contains C# and VB.NET ASP.NET examples of Aspose.Email for .NET.

-Firstly make sure that you have downloaded and installed the latest version of [Aspose.Email for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.email-for-.net/default.aspx).
-We recommend using the .MSI installer for fast installation and seamless intergration with the examples.

-Download the examples from the above link.
-The solution files for Microsoft Visual Studio 2008 and 2010 are provided with the examples.

-Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio installed on your system.

-+ Aspose.Email.Demos.2008.sln - Open with Microsoft Visual Studio 2008
-+ Aspose.Email.Demos.2010.sln - Open with Microsoft Visual Studio 2010

-The example should be ready to compile.
-Click on "Debug" menu and choose one of the following menu items to start the example:

-- Start Debugging
-- Start Without Debugging

 ##Contact Us